Diverto/nse-log4shell/README.md

 Read data files from: /usr/local/bin/../share/nmap Nmap done: 1 IP address (1 host up) scanned in 46.11 seconds
 ```

+# Solution/Fixes

+List of best fixes and workarounds.

+## Best fix

+Best solution to protect from CVE-2021-44228:
+Start your server with log4j2.formatMsgNoLookups set to true, or update to log4j-2.16.0 or later.

+Note that log4j-2.15.0-rc1 is not recomended any more since new vulnerabilities were found.
+Therefore, you should update to log4j-2.16.0 or later (thanks @ruppde).

 # References